ALCOHOL USE AT COMPANY FUNCTIONS

 - Food such as non-salty snacks and hors d’oeuvres shall be provided with alcoholic beverages.

 - Bartenders, or those responsible for mixing and serving drinks shall be instructed to use moderate to light amounts of liquor.
-Bartender must adhere to strict serving guidelines and have a current valid RSA card;
+Bartenders must adhere to strict serving guidelines and have a current valid RSA card;

-- measure correct amounts of liquor in dinks, no doubles do not serve individuals who appear to be either intoxicated or impaired do not serve minors offer non-alcoholic beverages
+- Measure correct amounts of liquor in drinks, no doubles, do not serve individuals who appear to be either intoxicated or impaired, do not serve minors and offer non-alcoholic beverages

 - No contract shall be made with a caterer that would require the supply of a minimum amount of liquor.